Hyrtsi/hyrtsi.github.io/docs/_posts/2022-06-21-awesome-programming-blogs.md

 tags: programming blogs
 ---

-Nothing's better than reading rants and insights about programming, computer science and Silicon Valley lyfe while your testsuite is running and you have a cup of coffee in front of you.
+Nothing's better than reading rants and insights about programming, computer science and Silicon Valley life while your testsuite is running and you have a cup of coffee in front of you.

 Here are my favorite programming blogs.
 It's a list I will update regularly.